 City of Brimbank

-The City of Brimbank local labour force has a lower proportion of people with high incomes ($1500 or more per week) than Victoria.
+The City of Brimbank local resident workers have a lower proportion of people with high incomes ($1500 or more per week) than Victoria.

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence